 Why obey and put your trust in such a weak group of people?
 Isn’t it obvious that all institutions turn corrupt?

-I do so because I have no doubt that God truly does work in the lives of sinners and through the lives of sinners, bringing about remarkable events.
+I do so because I do not doubt that God truly does work in the lives of sinners and through the lives of sinners, bringing about remarkable events.
 This is what I see in my own life and in those around me.
 If God can use me, if he can truly transform my heart and work in those around me, in spite of my sins and weakness, how am I going to refuse to believe the same of those whom He has chosen to accompany me in my path, especially those designated as leaders?

-Recognize the Church
+Recognize the Catholic Church

-We must learn to recognize the Church as something much more than just another institution, another voice spouting out another creed, another salesman trying to sell us another product that’s going to “change our lives”.
+We must learn to recognize the Church as something much more than just another institution, another voice spouting out another creed, another salesman trying to sell us another product that will “change our lives”.
 She is indeed our Mother, desperate to nurture and provide us with the authentic food of life and happiness.
 She, like our Mother Mary, desires nothing more than to point us to Christ and, by his grace, effectively lead us to him.
 For this sole purpose, Christ founded her: to proclaim and spread among all peoples the Kingdom of God.

 Lastly, this awareness must lead us to concrete action.
 We are all called to welcome Christ’s salvation in our lives and collaborate in the salvation of others, each one according to their identity and mission.
 We must go out into the world to proclaim the Good News of Christ, as Catholics, as members of the Church.
 We must explain and give testimony of Christ’s authentic and real presence in the Church by our holiness and self-sacrifice.
 The economic contribution on Sunday isn’t enough!
 All that you do must be marked by a radical love of Christ and his Church!